Tapestry (Star Trek: The Next Generation): Home media and related releases

 "Tapestry" was released in the United Kingdom on a two-episode VHS tape in 2003, alongside the first part of "Birthright".
 The first home media release of "Tapestry" in the United States was on a VHS box set entitled Star Trek – The Next Generation: The Q Continuum on June 18, 1996.
 It later received an individual release on August 4, 1998.
 Paramount deliberately delayed the individual release of Star Trek episodes on VHS within the United States in order to allow for the syndicated series to be shown once more in full.
 The inclusion of "Tapestry" in The Q Continuum boxed set ahead of the individual release of the episode was intended as an incentive to purchase the set.

 The episode was released as part of the Star Trek: The Next Generation season six DVD box set in the United States on December 3, 2002.
 It received further releases on DVD as part of a compilation collections of episodes.
 This included The Jean-Luc Picard Collection, which was released in the United States on August 3, 2004, also the Star Trek: Q Fan Collective, which was released in the United States on June 6, 2006, and later that year in the UK on September 4.
 A further DVD release came as part of The Best of Star Trek: The Next Generation – Volume 2 on November 17, 2009, in the United States.
 The most recent release was the first on Blu-ray disc, which took place on June 24, 2014; this also added an audio commentary track for the episode for the first time.

-DeCandido described Picard's laugh at being stabbed in "Tapestry" as being "critical to the plot" of his non-canon Star Trek novel Q & A. The novel also includes Q's white room, and features a similar alternative universe where Picard followed a career in the sciences.
+DeCandido described Picard's laugh at being stabbed in "Tapestry" as being "critical to the plot" of his non-canonical Star Trek novel Q & A. The novel also includes Q's white room, and features a similar alternative universe where Picard followed a career in the sciences.
 A figure of Captain Picard based on "Tapestry" was released by Playmates Toys in 1996, which was a limited edition release of 1,701 units.